johnblackmar22/LazyUncle-simplified/DEPLOYMENT.md

 - A Vercel or Netlify account (free tier is sufficient)
 - Your Firebase credentials (if not using demo mode)

+## Production Mode Configuration

+For production deployments, it's crucial to disable demo mode and connect to the real Firebase and OpenAI API services:

+1. **Disable Demo Mode**
+   - Set the environment variable `VITE_DEMO_MODE=false` in your hosting platform
+   - Ensure all Firebase credentials are correctly configured (see below)

+2. **Firebase Configuration**
+   - Add these environment variables with your real Firebase values:
+     ```
+     VITE_FIREBASE_API_KEY=your-api-key
+     VITE_FIREBASE_AUTH_DOMAIN=your-domain.firebaseapp.com
+     VITE_FIREBASE_PROJECT_ID=your-project-id
+     VITE_FIREBASE_STORAGE_BUCKET=your-bucket.appspot.com
+     VITE_FIREBASE_MESSAGING_SENDER_ID=your-sender-id
+     VITE_FIREBASE_APP_ID=your-app-id
+     ```

+3. **OpenAI API Configuration**
+   - Create the required Netlify function (see `/netlify/functions/gift-recommendations`)
+   - Add your OpenAI API key as an environment variable:
+     ```
+     OPENAI_API_KEY=your-openai-api-key
+     ```
+   - Make sure the Netlify function endpoint is accessible at `/.netlify/functions/gift-recommendations`

+4. **Verifying Production Setup**
+   - After deployment, check the browser console
+   - You should see the message "Running in demo mode: false"
+   - Test the gift recommendation feature to ensure it connects to the real API

 ## Option 1: Deploy to Netlify (Easiest)

 1. **Create a Netlify account**